matatk/landmarks/README.md

 The following sections explain how to install and use the extension.

-If you're a web author/developer, check out the information below on [why landmarks rock, and how easy they are to put into your site](#information-for-web-authors-designers-and-developers)—in fact, if you're using HTML5, you probably already have landmarks on your site, but there are some ways to make them even more helpful, as discussed below.
+If you're a web author/developer, check out the information below on [why landmarks rock, and how easy they are to put into your site](#information-for-web-authors-designers-and-developers)—in fact, if you're using HTML 5, you probably already have landmarks on your site, but there are some ways to make them even more helpful, as discussed below.

 Table of Contents
 -----------------